Icinga/icinga2/doc/2-getting-started.md

     # icinga2-enable-feature statusdata compatlog command

-In order for commands to work you will need to add your webserver's user to the `icingacmd` group.
+In order for commands to work you will need to [setup the external command pipe](#setting-up-external-command-pipe).

-> **Note**
->
-> Packages will do that automatically.
-Verify that by running `id <your-webserver-user>` and skip this
-> step.

-    # usermod -a -G icingacmd www-data

-The Debian packages use `nagios` as the user and group name.
-Make sure to change `icingacmd` to `nagios` if you're using Debian.

-Change "www-data" to the user your webserver is running as.

 #### <a id="setting-up-icinga-classic-ui-summary"></a> Setting Up Icinga Classic UI Summary